-In this article we will discuss how to avoid phishing attacks and provide phishing prevention best practices on how companies can enhance security awareness and protection against phishing scams.
-Security concerns today are some of the most important and challenging problems that businesses have to face.
+In this article we will discuss how to avoid phishing attacks and provide phishing prevention best practices on how companies can enhance G Suite security awareness and protection against phishing scams.
+Cloud security concerns today are some of the most important and challenging problems that businesses have to face.

 Hackers looking to steal or compromise valuable information employ many means to accomplish that goal including using malware.
 However, despite being quite archaic when compared to today’s advanced malware and other tools hackers use, phishing scams continue to be an effective means of stealing information from both individuals as well as organizations today.